IngaPosiunaite/Theatre-Booking-System/README.md

 <h3> Theatre Booking System

-<h5> The project's objective was to develop a new booking system for The Theatre Royal, which provides information about upcoming shows and enables people to purchase performance tickets online.
+  <h5> The project's objective was to develop a new booking system for The Theatre Royal, which provides information about upcoming shows and enables people to purchase performance tickets online.</h5></li>

 <h5> The system allows users to: